 - Pros: More hygienic because it reduces or eliminates the need to use your hands.Using water cleanses is a more pleasant means of performing toilet hygiene for people with sensitive skin due such as those who have hemorrhoids, tears from pressure sores etc., this also helps keep bacteria at bay by not allowing them contact any surfaces that may cause infection!

 - Cons: The bidet mechanical parts will require periodic replacement or repairs.

-Portable toilets are typically not very attractive.
+Portable Disabled Toilets are typically not very attractive.
 They usually have an institutional look and feel to them, with their bucket prominently on display for all the world (or at least those passing by) see.
 But there is hope in this otherwise dark situation some models hide away when not being used, so they’re never as noticeable or offensive-looking as others might be otherwise.

 - Cons: Unfortunately, if you cannot access your bathroom, then there’s no way for me to empty this bucket.
 Rely on somebody else who might help.

 Things to consider when buying a new toilet

 When considering a new toilet for your home, be sure to consider both the size and shape of a bowl.
 A round or square-shaped model will typically use less floor space than an elongated design (often 2″ less).
 In smaller bathrooms, every inch counts.

 When selecting a toilet, many people immediately think “the higher the seat height”.
 This is not always true!
 The taller toilets can be uncomfortably high for shorter adults and children and some wheelchair users who need lower seats; ideally choose one with an adjustable bottom so you’re able to raise or lower your feet depending on how much room there is in between flooring surfaces when sitting down (elevated seating).